koii-network/docs/develop/koii-software-toolkit-sdk/wallet-functions/load-wallet.md

+---
+title: loadWallet
+description: Every crypto wallet has a public address and a private key; your private key is used to access and make changes from the wallet.
+This function is used for programmatically loading the wallet by reading the private key stored locally.
+image: static/img/thumbnail.png
+sidebar_label: loadWallet
+---

 # loadWallet

 Every crypto wallet has a public address and a private key; your private key is used to access and make changes from the wallet.
 This function is used for programmatically loading the wallet by reading the private key stored locally.